Frequently Asked Questions

 - It’s great for sending DMX to test your lights, simply turning lights on for a simple event, analysing the output from your console to understand exactly what it’s doing, or for simple backup control.

-- I’ve also found it great for teaching and showing people how DMX actually works, without all the magic of the lighting console.
+- I’ve also found it great for teaching and showing people how DMX actually works, without all the complexity of a lighting console.

 - How do I get DMX in & out of my computer?